ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-markdown-live-preview.md

 ## Discussion

-Oftentimes there are more solutions to a problem.
-If you wanted, you could also implement the markdown as a filter instead of directive.
-But be aware that you have to include the `ngSanitize` module and use `ng-bind-html` otherwise your resulting html will be escaped.
+Oftentimes, there are more solutions to a problem.
+If you want, you could also implement the markdown as a filter instead of directive.
+But be aware that you have to include the `ngSanitize` module and use `ng-bind-html`.
+Otherwise, your resulting html will be escaped.